Sunnybank

 Table Chart PROFILE FAQ

-Sunnybank features high concentrations of group households, with a median household size of 3.0 people
+Sunnybank features high concentrations of group households, with a higher-than-average median household size

 Family households account for 70.3% of all households, including 30.2% couples with children, 25.3% couples without children, and 12.6% single parent families.
-Non-family households constitute the remaining 29.7%, with lone person households at 20.0% and group households comprising 9.7%.
-The median household size is 3 people.
+Non-family households comprise the remaining 29.7%, with lone person households at 20.0% and group households making up 9.7%.
+The median household size is 3.0 people, which is larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households